 My pedagogy rests heavily on discussion; however, I have found that many students are unclear about how to form a question that encourages their peers to add their own voices to the class.
 I created the Prezi below to help with this.
-I usually show it on the second or third day of class.
-We spend time doing the activity described in the Prezi and then use the material for that day to practice discussion.

 Here you will find links to syllabi I have created and taught.

 In this course we will be discovering representations of professional women in a variety of fields through a wide range of texts.
 We will hear from a multiplicity of voices across time, race, ethnicity, genre, and class in order to discuss both the women written in the texts and the women who wrote them.

 In this course we will be discovering “the life that writes itself” through a wide range of texts.
 We will hear from voices across time, race, ethnicity, gender, genre, and class in order to discuss not only these particular authors and their texts but also to learn more broadly about the purposes, meanings, and definitions of autobiographical literature.